convexengineering/gplibrary/1682/solar_hale/solar_hale.md

 # Power

 The value assumed for the average daytime solar irradiance, was based on standard solar irradiance values.
 The accessory power draw is based on the approximate power usage from the avionics (15 Watts) and payload (10 Watts).
-The night span is 8 hours and is based on the worst case scenario for the 45 degree latitude at the winter solstice, assuming that if it can flight for the longest night of the year on the power charged during the day then it theoretically flight all year long.
-The incidence angle is included in this calculation as the $\cos{\theta}$, where $\theta$ is the incidence angle, because the cosine function is not a convex function.
-The solar cell efficiency was assumed to be \%20.
+The night span is 8 hours and is based on the worst case scenario for the 45 degree latitude at the winter solstice.
+The assumption is that this is the worst case scenario for a solar aircraft.
+Successful flight on this day will guarantee flight on any other day of the year.
+The incidence angle is the angle of the sun shining on the solar array.
+The cosine of the angle determines the amount of solar irradiance reaching the array.
+Because the cosine function is not convex, the value for the 45th parallel at solar noon on the winter solstice was used as a constant.
+Solar cell efficiency is based on the best available technology.

 ```python
 #inPDF: replace with Power.vars.generated.tex